RFKFraser/RFKFraser.github.io/_portfolio/03_AviPrediction.md

 The script to process the data was fairly straightforward:
 1. Reads and stitches the DEMs together.
 2. Calculates slope from elevation data.
-3. Identifies steep areas (e.g., 40–60°) likely to pose avalanche risk.
+3. Identifies steep areas (e.g. 25-55°) likely to pose avalanche risk.
 4. Filters small or isolated regions or joins them together to focus on meaningful avalanche zones.
 5. Overlays the risky areas on the topographic map for visualisation.